HawesJM/GymSpotter/README.md

 ##### Initial Bugs
 Index html columns not centered.
 Solved with media query and margin left.
-Text size for columns wont increase for larger screen sizes, too small.
+Text size for columns won't increase for larger screen sizes, too small.
 Solved with media query.
 Hamburger menu not working on mobile, due to bootstrap class error, wrong target property.
 Form columns bootstrap – changed div class from “form-row” to “row”.
 Alignment issue solved with margin auto.
 Testimonial text size for mobile – solved by media query.